devinbarry/netgate-xml-to-xlsx/README.md

 If you have a piece of XML that doesn't parse please extract a minimal portion (starting at the pfsense root) and open a ticket (better yet, modify the plugin and provide a pull request).

 ## What is implemented?
-* First pass of XML elements in a base Netgate firewall installation.
+* First pass of XML elements in the base Netgate firewall installation.
 * Installed packages:
+  * FreeRADIUS components
   * haproxy
+  * lightsquid
+  * menu
+  * pf components
+  * service
+  * servicewatchdog
+  * Squid and SquidGuard components
+  * Suricata components
+  * vpn\_openvpn\_export
+  * zabbixagentlts

+Note there are a number of nodes not implemented as they do not appear in our internal XML samples.

 ## Requirements
 * Python 3.10+.